k9mail/k9mail-docs/docs/setup/permissions.md

 ### Read sync settings

-In order to fetch contacts properly and to respect Android's background sync setting we need this permission.
+In order to respect Android's global background sync setting when fetching mail, we need this permission.

 ### Run at startup